wp-plugins/facebook-ads/readme.txt

 > Create Facebook Ads for your posts and pages directly from Wordpress!
 Use the AdBuddy tool to automatically optimize your ads for the best results and lowest price.

-> This plugin can be used with the [Landing Pages Builder](http://wordpress.org/plugins/landing-pages-builder/ "Landing Pages Builder") and the [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugins to get more leads and improve conversion rates on your website.
+> This plugin can be easily integrated with the [Landing Pages Builder](http://wordpress.org/plugins/landing-pages-builder/ "Landing Pages Builder") and the [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugins to get more leads and improve conversion rates on your website.

 Create Facebook Ads in seconds!
 Automatically optimize your ads for amazing results.